storyfeet/bob_cards_elm/rules.md

 The game is won by reaching the end of the score track first.
 Players score points by performing actions on the map.

-The way you score points depends on the campaign you are playing, but common ways are :
+The way you score points depends on the mission you are playing, but common ways are :

 1. Revealing Land Tiles
 2. Building a Railway track
 3. Removing bandits from an area
-4. Moving the Wagon token
+4. Moving Special pieces West

 The first player to reach the end of the score track wins the game.